 Vancouver is home to the University of British Columbia campus.
 This stunning campus is perched atop the cliffs of Point Grey and makes an easy and budget day trip.
 You can spend time walking the trails of the Pacific Spirit Regional Park and the UBC Endowment Lands.
 Our local clothing-optional beach, Wreck beach, can be found by walking down one of the cliff trails to the secluded beach below.

-The Botanical Gardens include a tree top canopy walk, extensive gardens of native plants and farm research as well as the traditional Japanese garden, Nitobe Memorial Garden.
-While you are near the Gardens, make sure you check out the Museum of Anthropology and their comprehensive exhibit of West Coast Indigenous history and culture, including relocated buildings, totems, and art.
+The Botanical Gardens include a tree top canopy walk, extensive gardens of native plants and farm research, and the traditional Japanese garden, Nitobe Memorial Garden.
+While you are near the Gardens, make sure you check out the Museum of Anthropology.
+Their comprehensive exhibit of West Coast Indigenous history and culture, including relocated buildings, totems, and art is always fascinating.

 There are varying entrance fees depending upon what you want to see and do.
 Nitobe Gardens is only $5CAD, the botanical gardens will cost $10, and the canopy walk will set you back $23.
 There are various combination tickets offered as well.
 An adult entry to the Museum of Anthropology is $15.